 Full Stack Developer: Pros and Cons

-A full stack developer is a person who is capable to contribute to every stage of web development process, starting from server side and corresponding technologies and frameworks, and ending with those parts of an application with which users directly interact in the browser.
+A full-stack developer is a person who is capable to contribute to every stage of the web development process, starting from the server-side and corresponding technologies and frameworks, and ending with those parts of an application with which users directly interact in the browser.
 One is usually able to work with both front-end and back-end and, besides, knows how to manage databases.

 - Wide horizons for professional growth and specialization changes.

 - Less professional burnout, offered by a frequent switch between tasks, and, thus, better quality and more satisfaction.

 - Universalism: an aptitude to debug everything, as well as to read and use almost any code.

 - Worse performance in a separate sphere/topic.
 A person who spends about 3 years mastering one skill would definitely have an advantage over the one who spent the same amount of time on multiple technologies.

 - Poorer time management.
 Higher risks of being overloaded with assignments.
 The probability of working overtime and during holidays, since such specialists are difficult to be replaced.

 - The latest tendencies can be left out of the developer’s sight.